Seattle › December

 Cons

-• Frequent rain and gray skies
+- Frequent rain and gray skies.

-• Very short daylight
+- Very short daylight and early sunsets.

-• Mountain views are not guaranteed
+- Mountain views are unreliable.

 Seattle in December FAQ

-How rainy is Seattle in December?
+Is Seattle very rainy in December?

 Does it snow in Seattle in December?

-What should I pack?
+What should I book ahead in December?

-Is Seattle festive in December?
+Is Pike Place Market open in December?

 Can I visit Mount Rainier in December?